mozilla/gecko-dev/tools/profiler/docs/sandbox.rst

 profiler, so hopefully any thread in our child process will report a stack explaining why the syscall was made.

+Capturing the stack might require either a nightly build (opt or debug), or a beta/release build with debug enabled.

 We report markers on the `SandboxProfilerEmitterSyscalls` thread for syscalls and `SandboxProfilerEmitterLogs` for `SANDBOX_LOG` entries.